satyamyadav1704/hms/README.md

 Simple Web Development Project "Hospital Management System" developed in HTML, CSS, PHP, JQUERY, JAVASCRIPT as front end technology.
 MySQL is used as back end technology for developing this project.
-Open the "Basic Banking System Project Demo" for the project demo.
+Downlaod and Open the "Basic Banking System Project Demo" for the project demo.